AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 <br>

 **Amplicon sequencing**
-Amplicon sequencing of marker-genes (e.g. 16S, 18S, ITS) involves using specific primers that target a specific fragment of a specific gene.
+Amplicon sequencing of marker-genes (e.g. 16S, 18S, ITS) involves using specific primers that target a specific gene or gene fragment.
 It is one of the first tools in the microbial ecologist's toolkit.
-It is most often a broad-level survey of community composition used to generate hypotheses based on differences between samples (***based on recovered gene-copy numbers, not abundance of organisms***).
+It is most often a broad-level survey of community composition used to generate hypotheses based on differences between samples (***differences based on recovered gene-copy numbers, not abundance of organisms***).

 **Metagenomics**
 Shotgun metagenomic sequencing provides a way to access *all* the DNA of a mixed community.
-It uses random primers rather than targeted primers and therefore suffers much less from pcr bias.
-(It still suffers things such as cell-lysis rates dependent on the extraction method used.)
+It uses random rather than targeted primers and therefore suffers much less from pcr bias.
+(It still suffers from other things such as cell-lysis rates which can be dependent on organism cell walls and the extraction method used.)

 <br>